-The 992 generation Porsche 911 has made its debut at this year’s Los Angeles Auto Show.
+The 992 generation (8th gen) Porsche 911 has made its debut at the 2018 Los Angeles Auto Show.
 Unless you’re are Porsche nerd, you probably wouldn’t be able to tell the difference between its predecessor.

-The upgraded Porsche Active Suspension Management (PASM) actively and continuously controls the damping force for each individual.
+The upgraded Porsche Active Suspension Management (PASM) actively and continuously controls the damping force for each individual wheel.
 The PASM sports suspension, lowered by 10 mm, is available as an option.

-At launch there’ll be Carerra S and Carerra 4S models.
-The 3.0-litre (2,981 cc) flat-six twin-turbo has been reworked for efficiency and power.
+At launch, there’ll be Carerra S and Carerra 4S models.
+The 3.0-litre (2,981 cc) flat-six twin-turbo motor has been reworked for efficiency and power.
 The injection process has been improved and there’s a new layout for the turbochargers and charge air cooling system.